 6 Understanding Economic Behaviour - D319 - markets notes

-At the Open University there was an inevitable focus on the neo classical economic tradition but the insights of John Maynard Keynes & 'animal spirits' and Franklin D Roosevelt & 'nothing to fear but fear itself' consistently returned the debate to human behaviour and adam the smith; it was 'moral sentiments' that underpinned 'gains from trade' and the associated synergies of specialisation & scale.
+At the Open University there was an initial focus on the neo classical economic tradition and all the bum assumptions were mortifying for some of us who had bought the T-shirt.
+But the insights of John Maynard Keynes & 'animal spirits' and Franklin D Roosevelt & 'nothing to fear but fear itself' consistently returned the debate to social animals, human behaviour and Adam the Smith; it was 'moral sentiments' that underpinned 'gains from trade' and the associated synergies of specialisation & scale.

-But it was Darwin's insight which loaded the dice of trial & error in favour of the synergies of specialisation & scale; cooperative synergistic behaviour tended to survive because the genes themselves did cost/benefit analysis!
+It was Darwin's insight which loaded the dice of trial & error in favour of the synergies of specialisation & scale; cooperative synergistic behaviour tended to survive because the genes themselves did cost/benefit analysis.

-Inequalities, imbalances, protectionism, price fixing, unsustainability; were all impossible when market prices cleared markets.
+Inequalities, imbalances, protectionism, price fixing, unsustainability; were all distortions as market prices cleared markets.

-Bottom up human behaviours were experimental interactions within Complex Adaptive Systems; diversity enabled adaptation.
+Bottom up human social behaviours were experimental interactions within Complex Adaptive Systems; diversity enabled adaptation.

 Top down intelligent design and bureaucratic dirigisme destabilised Complex Adaptive Systems; fewer and fewer competitive alternatives delayed adaptation.

-Darwin's insight should have encouraged politicians to diversify their experiments and discover & learn what works where & when ... but most just didn't get it.
+Darwin's insight encouraged everyone to diversify their experiments and discover & learn what works where & when ... but as Darwin himself said, 'most folk just didn't get it'.